bpm-diag/bpm2026/SLR Results/README.md

 The used classification has been customized starting from the one already proposed by a survey and classification conducted on Business Process Reference Models in the literature [1].

----

 ## 📖 Reference

-[1] Fettke, P., Loos, P., Zwicker, J.
-*Business Process Reference Models: Survey and Classification*
+[1] Fettke, P., Loos, P., Zwicker, J. *Business Process Reference Models: Survey and Classification*.
 In: International Conference on Business Process Management, pp. 469–483.
 Springer (2005)

----